hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `plugins_reloadPluginConfig`

-Reloads specified plugin configuration.
-When this parameter is specified, the named plugins are reloaded.
+When this parameter is specified, the named plugins' configurations are reloaded.
 This method awaits all reloads before returning its result.

 #### Parameters